 If you notice any of these symptoms, seek medical attention for your loved one right away so that they can be properly diagnosed and treated.

-If you or a loved one has suffered from a TBI, contact the Louisiana personal injury lawyers Hannah Salter and Cliff Cardone of the Cardone Law Firm at (504) 522-3333 for your free legal consultation today.
+If you or a loved one has suffered from a TBI, contact the Louisiana personal injury lawyer Cliff Cardone of the Cardone Law Firm at (504) 522-3333 for your free legal consultation today.

 At the Cardone Law Firm, we are dedicated to providing the best legal representation for all of our clients.
 For over 40 years, we have been looking out for our clients’ interests and achieving successful outcomes for their cases.